ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 HBase applications are written in Java, much like a typical MapReduce application.
 HBase allows many attributes to be grouped into column families so that the elements of a column family are all stored together.
 This approach is different from a row-oriented relational database, where all columns of a row are stored together.

-**Note:** HBase and Apache Phoenix are only available in the Analytics Engine Hadoop package.
+**Note:** HBase and Apache Phoenix are only available in the {{site.data.keyword.iae_short}} Hadoop package.

 ## Accessing HBase through the HBase shell
 To work with HBase, you need your cluster user credentials and the SSH credentials.
-You can get this information from the service credentials of your Analytics Engine service instance.
+You can get this information from the service credentials of your {{site.data.keyword.iae_short}} service instance.

 To connect to the HBase server:
 1. Issue the SSH command to access the cluster.